tom-seddon/beeblink/docs/fs.md

 Lock or unlock file(s). `<mode>` can be blank to unlock, or `L` to lock.

+### `DEFAULTS ([SFP])`

+Manage filing system defaults for use after a hard reset (CTRL+BREAK or power on).

+By default, after a hard reset, the dir is `:0.$` and the library is `:0.$`.
+Use `*DEFAULTS` to set the current dir/library as the defaults instead - this can save a bit of time when doing something that requires pressing CTRL+BREAK a lot.

+Use `*DEFAULTS` or `*DEFAULTS S` - `S` for "set" - to save the current values.

+Use `*DEFAULTS R` - `R` for "reset" - to reset the saved defaults to the default defaults.

+Use `*DEFAULTS P` - `P` for "print" - to print the current defaults to the screen.

+This command never affects the current settings - it just selects the values to be used after the next hard reset.

+The defaults are reset when changing volume.

 ### `DELETE <fsp>` (*B/B+*)

 Delete a file.